awsdocs/amazon-route53-docs/doc_source/SOA-NSrecords.md

 1. ns-2048.awsdns-64.net. hostmaster.example.com.
 1 7200 900 1209600 86400
 ```

-The elements of the SOA record include:
+A SOA record includes the following elements:

-+ The host that created the SOA record, for example, `ns-2048.awsdns-64.net`\.
++ The Route 53 name server that created the SOA record, for example, `ns-2048.awsdns-64.net`\.

-+ The email address of the administrator in a format with the `@` symbol replaced by a period, for example, `hostmaster.example.com`\.
++ The email address of the administrator\.
+The `@` symbol is replaced by a period, for example, `hostmaster.example.com`\.
 The default value is an amazon\.com email address that is not monitored\.

-+ A revision number to increment when you change the zone file and distribute changes to secondary DNS servers, for example `1`\.
++ A serial number that you can optionally increment whenever you update a record in the hosted zone\.
+Route 53 doesn't increment the number automatically\. \(The serial number is used by DNS services that support secondary DNS\.\) In the example, this value is `1`\.

-+ A refresh time in seconds that secondary DNS servers wait before querying the primary DNS server's SOA record to check for changes, for example `7200`\.
++ A refresh time in seconds that secondary DNS servers wait before querying the primary DNS server's SOA record to check for changes\.
+In the example, this value is `7200`\.

-+ The retry interval in seconds that a secondary server waits before retrying a failed zone transfer, for example `900` \(15 minutes\)\.
++ The retry interval in seconds that a secondary server waits before retrying a failed zone transfer\.
 Normally, the retry time is less than the refresh time\.
+In the example, this value is `900` \(15 minutes\)\.

-+ The expire time in seconds that a secondary server will keep trying to complete a zone transfer, for example `1209600` \(two weeks\)\.
-If this time expires prior to a successful zone transfer, the secondary server will expire its zone file\.
-This means that the secondary server will stop answering queries because it considers its data too old to be reliable\.
++ The time in seconds that a secondary server will keep trying to complete a zone transfer\.
+If this time elapses before a successful zone transfer, the secondary server will stop answering queries because it considers its data too old to be reliable\.
+In the example, this value is `1209600` \(two weeks\)\.

 + The minimum time to live \(TTL\)\.
 This value helps define the length of time that an NXDOMAIN result, which indicates that a domain does not exist, should be cached by a DNS resolver\.
-Caching this negative result is referred to as negative caching\.
-The duration of negative caching is the lesser of the SOA record's TTL or the value of the minimum TTL field\.
-The default minimum TTL on Amazon Route 53 SOA records is 900 seconds\.
-To change the TTL for records, including SOA records, you can use the Route 53 console\.
-For more information, see [Editing Records](resource-record-sets-editing.md)\.
-You can also use the `ChangeResourceRecordSets` API\.
-For more information, see [ChangeResourceRecordSets](http://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html) in the *Amazon Route 53 API Reference*\.
+When a DNS resolver caches an NXDOMAIN result, this is referred to as *negative caching*\.

+  The duration of negative caching is the lesser of the following values:

+  + This value—the minimum TTL in the SOA record\.
+In the example, the value is `86400` \(one day\)\.

+  + The value of the minimum TTL for the SOA record\.
+The default value is 900 seconds\.
+For information about changing this value, see [Editing Records](resource-record-sets-editing.md)\.